Samson-Mano/opengl_textrendering/README.md

 The main component for rendering text with a single bind is the Font_atlas.cpp and Font_atlas.h files.

 ## How to Use
 To use this repository in your OpenGL project, simply include the Font_atlas.cpp and Font_atlas.h files in your project directory and add them to your project build settings.
-Then, initialize the font atlas and render your text using the render_text() function.
+Then, initialize the font atlas and render your text using the paint_text() function.

 ## Conclusion
 By using this repository, you can significantly improve the efficiency of text rendering in your OpenGL projects.